Nonprofit Bookkeeper vs. Accountant, Who Should You Hire?

 What does a nonprofit bookkeeper do?

 Nonprofit bookkeepers are responsible for the day-to-day activities of the nonprofit organization.
+They track and manage the daily transactions for the organization and record the regularly occurring financial changes.

 A bookkeeper’s duties include: